 Coordinating suck, swallow and breathe

-A fast let-down is not always a mother related problem (i.e. the let-down is too fast); it may be a “baby problem” for example a baby may have difficulty managing normal flow as well as fast flow.
+A fast let-down is not always a mother-related problem (i.e. the mother’s let-down is too fast); it may be a baby-related issue for example a baby may have difficulty managing normal flow as well as fast flow.
 When a baby breastfeeds they coordinate their breathing with sucking and swallowing in a carefully timed sequence so they do not swallow the wrong way causing milk to enter their airway instead of their oesophagus.
 If the timing of the swallow is not quite right, fluid could enter the lungs (aspiration).

 Lactation consultant and breastfeeding author Cathy Watson Genna2 explains that problems with swallowing (dysphagia) are not common but may be seen with some premature babies, babies who have had heart surgery, babies with neurological or anatomic issues or severe reflux and some healthy term babies.
-She explains that breastfeeding does not protect against dysphagia or aspiration and not all babies will cough or choke—some babies may stop breathing temporarily to prevent more fluid going into their lungs.
-Breathing issues such as congestion or mucous can also be a cause of difficulty handling flow rate at breast or with a bottle.
+She explains that breastfeeding does not automatically protect against dysphagia or aspiration and points out that not all babies will cough or choke—some babies who are having problems may stop breathing temporarily to prevent more fluid going into their lungs.
+Breathing issues such as congestion or excess mucus production can also be a cause of difficulty handling flow rate at breast or with a bottle.
 In Supporting Sucking Skills In Breastfeeding Infants, Cathy Watson Genna, 2017, p164 explains that if a fast flow overwhelms breathing, the baby may:

 - change their sucking pattern to short sucking bursts to give more time for catch up breathing